Κ-opioid receptor: Dorsal root ganglia

 KOR is present in dorsal root ganglia (DRG) in moderate expression levels in human tissue.
 KOR is expressed in peptidergic primary afferents genes encoding calcitonin gene-related peptide (CGRP) and substance P, as well as in populations of low-threshold mechanoreceptors that innervate hair follicles.
 In human DRG neurons, approximately 25% cells express OPRK1 mRNA.

 Immune cells

 In immune cells, KOR is distributed in specific leukocyte populations.
 Approximately 50% of resident peritoneal macrophages express KOR, while expression decreases during lymphocyte maturation, with less than 25% of splenic T-helper or T-cytotoxic lymphocytes and only 16% of splenic B lymphocytes displaying receptor expression.

 Gastrointestinal tract

 In the gastrointestinal tract, KOR is expressed on myenteric and submucosal plexus neurons, where they modulate intestinal motility and secretion.
 Both KOR and MOR mRNAs are expressed in all investigated gastrointestinal regions in one study, with the stomach and proximal colon displaying the highest expression levels, and the duodenum exhibiting the lowest.
 KOR in the proximal colon represented 40% of the amount found in the brain.

-Myenteric plexus perikarya of the rat stomach and colon are immunoreactive for KOR, with numerous nerve fibers distributed in the longitudinal and circular muscle layers, whereas smooth muscle cells lack receptor immunoreactivity.
 A higher number of neurons expressing KOR-like immunoreactivity are visualized in the myenteric plexus with a smaller number in the submucosal plexus, unlike the distribution pattern of MORs.